tseemann/samclip/README.md

 ## Installation

-`samclip` has no dependencies except [Perl 5](https://www.perl.org/).
-It uses no non-core modules.
-Hooray!
+`samclip` has no dependencies except [Perl 5.10](https://www.perl.org/) or higher.
+It only uses core modules, so no CPAN needed.

 ### Direct script download
 ```